5.19 - SSL/TLS Filter

 (S) The server receives the command, initialize the **TLS** layer, and send back a response to the client, bypassing the **TLS** layer.

-(C) The client received the server response to the command, and setup the **TLS** layer, and initiates the **TLS** handshake
+(C) The client received the server response to the command, and setup the **TLS** layer, and initiates the **TLS** _Handshake_

 (S/C) The _Handshake_ is processed